 Check the manual elsewhere to understand the details.
-As for Linux namespaces, the idea is to spawn an actor where no system resources are available (e.g. the filesystem is empty, no network interfaces are available, no PIDs from other processes can be seen, global wide IPC has been unshared, ...).
+As for sandboxes, the idea is to spawn an actor where no system resources are available (e.g. the filesystem is mostly empty, no network interfaces are available, no PIDs from other processes can be seen, ...).